All Episodes

 And we just keep a sharp eye on this weekend's games and others to see if this act inspires similar behavior.

-And that's half the objective of young people today is to get on TV.
+Because after all, these guys got on the news, and that's half the objective of young people today, is to get on TV.

-They got on the news and they're being talked about.
+They got on the news, and they're being talked about.

-If all you have to do to get on TV and then on Facebook and on Twitter is to come out in uniform with your number plainly visible, even though you're wearing a helmet, nobody can see your face.
+If all you have to do to get on TV and then on Facebook and then on Twitter is to come out in uniform with your number plainly visible, even though you're wearing a helmet, nobody can see your face.

-They know who you are because your number you come out, raise your hands, don't shoot.
+They know who you are, because your number, you come out, raise your hands, don't shoot, and you make the news.

-And you get on TV, you're 2425.
+And you get on TV, you're 24, 25.

 You get on TV, get on the news, get on Twitter, get on Facebook.

-Hey, it's pretty cool.
+Hey, pretty cool.

 Well, they don't say fine with us, but they say there will be no discipline.